Abdul Matin Sarkar

-Abdul Matin Sarkar is a Bangladesh Awami League politician and the former Member of Parliament of Mymensingh-7.
+Abdul Matin Sarkar is a Bangladesh Awami League politician and a former member of parliament for Mymensingh-7.

 Career

-Sarkar was a member of Mukti Bahini and fought in the Bangladesh Liberation war.
-In 1973, he was the vice-president of Trishal Nazrul Degree College Chhttra League.
-In 1990, he was elected Chairman of Trishal upazila.
+Sarkar was a member of the Mukti Bahini and fought in the Bangladesh Liberation War.
+In 1973, he was the vice-president of the Trishal Nazrul Degree College Chhttra League.
+In 1990, he was elected chairman of Trishal upazila.
 He was elected to parliament from Mymensingh-7 as a Bangladesh Awami League candidate in 2001.